ZtaMDev/Dars-Framework/dars/docs/components.md

 Components are the fundamental elements of Dars that represent UI elements.
 Each component encapsulates its appearance, behavior, and state, allowing you to create complex interfaces by composing simple elements.

+To learn how to create your own custom components, refer to the documentation in [Custom Components](custom_components.md).

 ## Event Handling with dScript

 Dars provides a powerful way to handle user interactions through the `dScript` class.
 You can attach event handlers to interactive components like `Button` and `Input` to create dynamic and responsive user interfaces.

+For a complete list of available event types and how to use them, refer to the documentation in [Events](events.md).

 ### Basic Usage